 Agius Evolution Garden

-Another wonderful garden to see when visiting Kew Gardens in summer is the Agius Evolution Garden, located near the Princess of Wales’s Conservatory.
+Another wonderful garden to see during summer in Kew Gardens is the Agius Evolution Garden, located near the Princess of Wales’s Conservatory.
 The Agius Evolution Garden is 1.3 acres, with around 700 kinds of plants split up into ‘rooms’ where closely related plants are grouped by plant families and related families are grown together.

 The Agius Evolution Garden is full of colour in the summertime and is fascinating part of Kew Gardens to visit, bringing over 350 million years of evolutionary history to life.